 Start by filling in the entries of the wheel with your activities or questions (or even get participants to write their names in).
 Then, when it’s meeting time, share your screen on Zoom, call on one of your team members and spin the wheel for them.

 Ice Breaker #2: Which Image or GIF Describes Your Mood?

 This is a quick, fun and visual activity to start with.
 Give your participants a selection of funny images or GIFs and get them to vote on which one most accurately describes what they’re feeling right now.

 Once they’ve decided if they’re feeling more like Arnold Schwarzenegger sipping tea or a collapsed pavlova, they can see the results of their voting in a chart.

 This helps to relax your team and eradicate some of the serious, stifling nature of the meeting.
 Not only that, but it gives you, the facilitator, a chance to gauge the general engagement levels before the juicy brain work starts.

 You can easily make this kind of virtual meeting ice breaker via the image choice slide type on AhaSlides.
 Simply fill out 3 – 10 image options, either by uploading them from your computer or choosing from the integrated image and GIF libraries.
 In the settings, untick the box labelled ‘this question has correct answer(s)’ and you’re good to go.

-There’s another way to inject humour and get some useful information from your participants – asking what they’re going to do to engage in the meeting.
+There’s a great way to inject a bit of humour and get some useful information from your participants – asking what they’re going to do to engage in the meeting.

 This question is open-ended, so it gives participants a chance to write whatever they want.
 Answers can be funny, practical or just plain weird, but they all allow new co-workers to get to know each other better.